Ultralight Black Holes as Sources of High-Energy Particles: Introduction

-In this {\it Letter}, we discuss the observational consequences of memory-burdened PBHs in the form of DM.
+In this paper, we discuss the observational consequences of memory-burdened PBHs as DM.
 We argue that these PBHs, locked in binary configurations, merge to form new BHs of similar mass.
 Upon merging, the new object is a young BH, no longer subject to the memory burden effect.
 As such, the freshly-formed BH starts emitting again for a duration $\tau_{\rm sc}$, at much lower redshifts than their progenitors, thus leading to novel signatures that are unique to the memory burden phenomenon.

 Memory-burdened PBH mergers could potentially occur within our own Galaxy if these objects constitute a significant DM fraction.
 The light BHs resulting from their mergers would be bright sources of gamma and cosmic rays, detectable at observatories~\cite{Coleman:2022abf}, as well as sources of high and ultra high-energy neutrinos detectable by neutrino telescopes~\cite{IceCube:2010tuw, IceCube:2011fxx}.
 Gravitons in ultra-high frequency windows are also emitted, providing new target opportunities for detection facilities.
 Here, we work with natural units $\hbar=c=1$.